vivekghanchi/VRPuzzler/README.md

 1. What would you say is the mood of the place that you are in?

     The mood is very horrible as per the scene due to dinosaurs

 2. How big you think you are in this experience?

     I think like I am like a kid here.

 3. Is there anything that you’d like to look at but difficult to see?

     Yes lighting makes scene little bit difficult to see.

 4. Is our experience comfortable?

     Yes quiet comfortable experience but can be more improved by lighting

 #### User Test 3 :-> UI Feedback

 1.How Big would you say that panel is ?

     Is quite good and easy to see .

-2. What do you think this panel is for?
+2.What do you think this panel is for?

     This panel is for the start of the game name Puzzler.

 3.What do you think happens if you hit that button?

     It will Start my game puzzle take me to game scene.

-4. Can you tell me what will be the next screen that you see is for?
+4.Can you tell me what will be the next screen that you see is for?

     next screen is the restart of the game or to quit the game.